NativeScript/docs-v7/hardware/location.md

 }
 ```

-* Second approach is using the `watchLocation` method.
-The difference here is that location watching will not be stopped automatically (useful for a GPS log like application) until `clearWatch` method is called.
+### `watchLocation`

+With this method, location watching does not stop automatically until `clearWatch` method is called.
+You might need to use this method in apps which require a GPS log or active location tracking.

 ```XML
 <Page>